What Are Blended Cements?

-Slag cement can also be used as a constituent in hydraulic cements produced under ASTM C1157, Standard Performance Specification for Hydraulic Cement3.
+Slag cement has also been used as a constituent in hydraulic cements produced under ASTM C1157, Standard Performance Specification for Hydraulic Cement.

 What Are The Benefits Of Blended Cements?

-Blended cements can be produced to provide the benefits in performance that are also available when slag cement is used as a separate component of the concrete mix.
-By vary- ing the proportions of the blend, attributes such as sulfate resistance and resistance to alka- li silica reaction can be attained with blended cement.
-A blend designed for a specific proj- ect requirement can also be produced.
-For concrete producers, blended cement may allow them to take advantage of the benefits of slag cement despite storage constraints.
+Blended cements can be produced to provide the performance benefits that are also available when slag cement is used as a separate component of the concrete mix.
+By varying the proportions of the blend, attributes such as sulfate resistance and resistance to alkali silica reaction can be attained with a blended cement.
+A blend designed for a specific project requirement can also be produced.
+For concrete producers, blended cements may allow them to take advantage of the benefits of slag cement or the addition of a third component despite storage constraints.